bgercken/tutorial-edge-go-rest-api-part-2/docs/RunWithLocalDB.md

 # THIS WAS THE ORIGINAL VERSION - THERE IS AN EASIER WAY

-The steps below are a lot of work.
-There is an easier way that I will document shortly.
+The original steps below (after this section) are a lot of work.

+There is an easier way.

 The quick description is that you can use the existing docker-compose approach to start the database (from the earlier examples) and then modify the deployment and the service to use a different port (so that it does not conflict with the docker-compose app that is running).

-All you have to do is change the container source port.
-Here I used 8888.
-(If you are behind a firewall you MAY need to open port 8888/tcp for testing.)
+All that needs to be changes is the container's source port.

+In this example I used port `8888`.

+Note that you may need to open the port in your firewall if your are testing externally.
+This does not apply to everyone.

+In the `config/deployment.yaml` file change the `containerPort` to `8888`.

 The deployment looks like: